ARTA: Adversarial-Robust Multivariate Time--Series Anomaly Detection via Sparsity-Constrained Perturbations: Theoretical Analysis

 Theorem~\ref{prop:bounded_capacity} shows that enforcing sparsity on the mask restricts the variability of masked inputs.
 Combined with the Lipschitz continuity of the anomaly detector (Theorem~\ref{boundedAV}), this implies that the anomaly score cannot vary arbitrarily within the family $\mathcal{X}_k$.

-In particular, sparse masking constrains the generator to explore a limited perturbation space, preventing highly distributed or large-magnitude corruptions.
+In particular, sparse masking constrains the generator to explore a limited perturbation space, preventing highly distributed or large--magnitude corruptions.
 This structural restriction acts as an implicit regularizer, encouraging stability of the detector with respect to localized temporal perturbations.